iamroshel/git-github-getting-code-from-github/README.md

 you forked from.
 Someone in that organization will (hopefully) review your pull request and decide whether to _merge_ it in to the official repo.
 You will learn more about pull requests and merging a bit later in this module.

-**Note**: Using the fork and clone workflow is one situation where you might want to set up different remote paths for _fetching_ and _pushing_.
-If you've forked someone else's repo, your fork will reflect the state of the repo at the time you forked it.
-If you want to make sure the code you're working on reflects the most current version of the original repo, you might set your local repo to _fetch_ from that original repo while still _pushing_ to your fork.

 ## Conclusion